-After the latest update to Windows 10, my Windows temporary directory was updated such that I re-encountered some of the problems I’d experienced earlier in the year.
+After applying an update to Windows 10, in October 2016, my Windows temporary directory was updated such that I re-encountered some of the problems I’d experienced earlier in the year.
 When I fixed the problem I didn’t write down the actions that I’d taken to restore access to my own files.
 This time I did.

-In each directory where files are not accessible.
+In each directory where files are not accessible I typed two commands

 Another way to fix the problem would be to take a look at the options in get_temp_dir().

-I found the answers using StackOverflow.
+I found some answers using StackOverflow.
 The older answers only mentioned

 cacls.
 The updated ones referred to

 takeown.
 Whether or not I needed to run

 takeown I don’t really know.
 I hope I won’t have to revisit this again in the near future.

 … It’s happened quite a few times since.
 Today I noticed a problem with attachments that had not been cloned to oik-plugins.co.uk.
 I discovered that the target files were 0 bytes.
 When I attempted to ftp the original files ( into wp-content/uploads/2019/10 ) it failed because Filezilla could not access the source files.

 On my new machine (